-- Each Incumbent Lamp means each Lamp and Control Gear in the pre-existing lighting system; - LCP, in Watts, is the default lamp circuit power corresponding to that type of Lamp and Control Gear for that End-User Equipment as set out in Table A9.2 or Table A9.4 of Schedule A, representing the power drawn by the Lamp, plus the losses of its Control Gear; - Asset Lifetime, in years, is the default lifetime of the Lighting Upgrade for the relevant End-User Equipment as used in Equation 9; - Annual Operating Hours, in hours/year, is the default number of hours per annum that the upgraded lighting system is expected to operate for the relevant building and space type as set out in Table A10.2 of Schedule A; - CM is the control multiplier.
-If the Lamp is connected to a Control System, the factor for the control multiplier shall be applied for the relevant End-User Equipment or activity as set out in Table A10.4 of Schedule A to this Rule, otherwise CM = 1.0; and.
+- Each Incumbent Lamp means each Lamp and Control Gear in the pre-existing lighting system; - LCP, in Watts, is the default lamp circuit power corresponding to that type of Lamp and Control Gear for that End-User Equipment as set out in Table A9.2 or Table A9.4 of Schedule A, representing the power drawn by the Lamp, plus the losses of its Control Gear; - Asset Lifetime, in years, is the default lifetime of the Lighting Upgrade for the relevant End-User Equipment as used in Equation 9; - Annual Operating Hours, in hours/year, is the default number of hours per annum that the upgraded lighting system is expected to operate for the relevant building and space type as set out in Table A10.2 of Schedule A ; - CM is the control multiplier.
+If the Lamp is connected to a Control System, the factor for the control multiplier shall be applied for the relevant End-User Equipment or activity as set out in Table A10.4 of Schedule A to this Rule, otherwise CM = 1.0; and. - AM is the air-conditioning multiplier for the space as used in Equation 9.

-40 Extract of the ESS Rule, as updated from time to time.
+&lt;sup>40 Extract of the ESS Rule, as updated from time to time.